 Do you see the problem?
 I didn’t.
 Until a few hours ago, I was sure this was doing what I thought it was doing.

-If you look again at the value of 0x18126A6B0, you can see that it points to the absolute address of 0x180A92680.
+, you can see that it points to the absolute address of 0x180A92680

-From a quick glance, I assumed that this was relative to the image base, which in this case is 0x180000000.
+.
 But since we can’t guarantee the library will always be loaded at the image base defined in the PE header (due to potential conflicts or ASLR), we’ll have to subtract the image base, then add the real base of where the module was actually loaded instead, right?

 I’ll admit, the more I think about it now, the more it doesn’t really hold up to scrutiny.

-I would’ve caught it there and then during testing, but for some reason, on my machine and the machines of everyone else who successfully used this feature, the game library would always load at its preferred image base value of 0x180000000.
+I would’ve caught it there and then during testing, but for some reason, on my machine and the machines of everyone else who successfully used this feature, the game library would always load at its preferred image base value of 0x180000000

 In all my time working on the game, across the countless reboots, I’ve never seen it load anywhere else.